 Municipal Advisor.
 Raymond James & Associates, Inc., ("Raymond James") Nashville, Tennessee has served as Municipal Advisor to the County in connection with the Bonds and will receive compensation for duties performed in that role conditioned upon the sale and issuance of the Bonds.

 Bond Counsel.
-Bass, Berry & Sims PLC represents Raymond James on legal matters unrelated to the County.
+Bass, Berry & Sims PLC presently represents the Municipal Advisor on legal matters unrelated to the County and may continue to do so in the future.